-No charges filed in deadly thrill ride accident at Ohio fair
+No charges filed in deadly Ohio thrill ride accident

 Prosecutors said Thursday there isn’t enough evidence to bring criminal charges in the deadly thrill ride accident at this year’s Ohio State Fair that killed a high school student and injured seven other people.

 The State Highway Patrol, which led the investigation, said it interviewed over 80 witnesses, including people on the ride when one of its carriages carrying four people broke apart on the midway.

 Franklin County Prosecutor Ron O’Brien said his review of the patrol findings led him to decide against moving forward with a criminal case.